matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 The L1 messenger receives a message, hashes it and sends only its hash as well as the original sender via L2→L1 log.
 Then, it is the duty of the L1 smart contracts to make sure that the operator has provided full preimage of this hash in the commitment of the batch.

-Note, that L1Messenger is calls the L2DAValidator and plays an important role in facilitating the DA validation protocol.
-(FIXME: provide link)
+Note, that L1Messenger is calls the L2DAValidator and plays an important role in facilitating the [DA validation protocol](../settlement_contracts/data_availability/custom_da.md).

 ## NonceHolder